joinemm/empire/README.md

 <img alt="NixOS" src="https://raw.githubusercontent.com/NixOS/nixos-artwork/master/logo/nix-snowflake-white.svg" width="150px"/>

-# Lumi
+# Nix Infra

-My personal NixOS flake, including dotfiles for all of my systems and servers.
+My personal NixOS flake, including configuration for all of my systems and servers.

 The configuration is modular, with modules imported to each host as needed.